File structure

 17 The required setting of entryfield shows that a value in "entryfield" is mandatory.
 The required field is mandatory on all objects - if you create objects inside an array, you must provide a required field for them.
 It is important to consider which fields should be required and which are optional, as you may get unintended consequences if you do not have required fields set.
 For example, your code may assume a value for a given input field will be set and fail at runtime.

 18 output - Response type "html" returns HTML content.
-The other valid output type is 'json', which returns a JSON endpoint.
+The other valid response type is "json", which returns a JSON endpoint.

 CommonJS instead of plain JavaScript